Pastel-Chalked Freeze Frame

 - The original Mobile Suit Gundam uses these from time to time.
 Alternate universes do it too.
 Dramatic shots of Exia charging with its sword drawn or Freedom in pose are particular favorites.

-- G Gundam loved these, including at least one in every episode.
+- G Gundam loved these, including at least one at the end of every episode.

 - Tekkaman Blade throws these around quite a bit, especially when dark secrets start coming out.